300: Rise of an Empire: Critical response

-300: Rise of an Empire received mixed reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film an approval rating of 45% based on 198 reviews, with an average rating of 5.00/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 45% based on 199 reviews, with an average rating of 5/10.
 The site's critical consensus reads, "It's bound to hit some viewers as an empty exercise in stylish gore, and despite a gonzo starring performance from Eva Green, 300: Rise of an Empire is a step down from its predecessor."
-On Metacritic, the film has a score of 48 out of 100 score, based on 34 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, down the A− received by its predecessor.
+On Metacritic, the film has a score of 48 out of 100 score, based on 34 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, down from the A− received by its predecessor.

 Several critics compared the film negatively to its predecessor.
 Todd Gilchrist of The Wrap wrote: "Rise of an Empire lacks director Snyder's shrewd deconstruction of cartoonish hagiography, undermining the glorious, robust escapism of testosterone-fueled historical reenactment with an underdog story that's almost too reflective to be rousing."
 Nicolas Rapold of The New York Times gave a mixed review: "The naval collisions and melees play out in panel-like renderings that are bold and satisfying for the first half-hour but lack the momentum and bombastic je ne sais quoi of 300."
 Todd McCarthy of The Hollywood Reporter thought it was "more monochromatic and duller in appearance, lacking the bold reds and rich earth tones" of the earlier film.
 Scott Foundas of Variety gave a positive review: "This highly entertaining time-filler lacks the mythic resonances that made 300 feel like an instant classic, but works surprisingly well on its own terms."
-Soren Anderson of The Seattle Times thought it "very impressive in its single-minded dedication to creating a moviegoing experience designed to totally engulf its audience."
-James Rocchi of Film.com gave the film a zero out of ten and called it "a 3D joke."
+Soren Anderson of The Seattle Times thought it "very impressive in its single-minded dedication to creating a moviegoing experience designed to totally engulf its audience".
+James Rocchi of Film.com gave the film a zero out of ten and called it "a 3D joke".